top of page

 Review by Rev. Jourdan Turner

 Tish Harrison Warren clings to the Episcopalian prayer practices of Compline in a season of her life full of darkness and grief.
-She posits that the prayers of the church give shape and foundation to our prayers and faith especially in times we are feeling the most grief, loss or darkness.
+She posits that the prayers of the church give shape and foundation to our prayers and faith, especially in times when we are feeling the most grief, loss or darkness.
 They hold us together in God.
 “Faith, I’ve come to believe, is more craft than feeling.
 And prayer is our chief practice in the craft.” (pg.
 8) Warren expounds on various sections of the compline prayer and what they might offer in our modern era as the words take on new meaning.

 “Keep Watch”— Warren speaks here of the importance of God’s presence, especially in the face of pain and suffering.
 She suggests that God explaining Godself might not actually be what we want, rather perhaps we just long for God’s presence.
 We trust God to “keep watch” with and for us.
 “God does not take away our vulnerability.
 He enters into it”.